Attacks on Muhammad Zafar Iqbal: Identity of the attacker

 During the operation, the attacker's uncle Fazlur Rahman was arrested, and books and CDs were seized from the home of the attacker's father, Maulana Atikur Rahman.
 The arrested Fazlur Rahman Fazlu is the Joint Convener of the Sunamganj District Farmers' League.
 He is involved in the land-selling business.

 On Sunday night at around 10:30 PM, Faizul Hasan's father Hafiz Atikur Rahman and mother Minara Begum were arrested by police from the Madina Market area in Sylhet city.

 After multiple interrogations, the attacker identified Zafar Iqbal as an enemy of Islam and revealed this as the motive for the attempted murder.
 The commanding officer of RAB-9 confirmed this information.
 Later, Faizul told RAB that the attack on Zafar Iqbal was carried out because of his novel "Bhuter Baccha Solaiman" (Solaiman, the Ghost's Child).

-The Sylhet Bureau reported that the attacker, Faizul Hasan, confessed to attempting to kill Dr. Zafar Iqbal because he had been inspired by extremist ideology.
-In RAB's initial interrogation, Faizul admitted that he attacked Professor Dr. Zafar Iqbal because the novel "Bhuter Baccha Solaiman" mocked the Prophet Solomon.
+The Sylhet Bureau reported that the attacker, Faizul Hasan, confessed to attempting to kill Zafar Iqbal because he had been inspired by extremist ideology.
+In RAB's initial interrogation, Faizul admitted that he attacked Zafar Iqbal because the novel "Bhuter Baccha Solaiman" mocked the Prophet Solomon.
 Faizul claimed, "Zafar Iqbal is an enemy of Islam, that's why I attacked him to kill him.
 He is an atheist himself and spreads atheism to others.
 His writings mislead people."
 This confession was reported on Sunday by the commanding officer of RAB-9.
-RAB stated that Faizur Rahman, also known as Faizul, also known as Shafiqur, is a believer in extremist ideology.
+RAB stated that Faizur Hasan is a believer in extremist ideology.
 He was influenced to carry out the attack by listening to religious sermons (waz), watching videos online, and reading books.
 A RAB official mentioned that Faizul had gone to the university campus twice on the day of the attack.
 Faizul stated that at the time of the attack, there was no one else around him.